yosefaziz/google_maps_scraper/README.md

 ## Limitations
 Currently, you can find specific problems in the code within the GitHub Issues.
 As the Google Maps API changes consistently, this code could outdate at any time.
 The current architecture is very slow, which could be sped up by multithreading.
 Also, there is the risk that the code fails within the scraping, which could cost a lot of money.
 For that, the architecture needs to be changed by instantly uploading the API results into BigQuery.
+There will be a lot of duplicates as the Google Maps API also returns some results outside of the radius.
+This leads to higher cost, but is a conscious decision to get sure to have a 100% result.
+To reduce cost in risk of losing some places, you can exclude the second run within the code.